ofthedove/recipes/_recipes/MeatloafGlazed.md

 I did sub hot Italian sausage instead of ground pork, which I liked, and I didn't make the gravy, just ran out of time, but I'd like to try it some time.

-I learned this recipe from this YouTube video: [youtube.com/watch?v=3eGyG2hLmy8](https://www.youtube.com/watch?v=3eGyG2hLmy8)
+I learned this recipe from this YouTube video from the channel Brian Lagerstrom: [youtube.com/watch?v=3eGyG2hLmy8](https://www.youtube.com/watch?v=3eGyG2hLmy8)

 ## Meatloaf
 ### Ingredients
-* Olive oil
+- Olive oil
-* 150g or 1 large onion (small diced)
+- 150g or 1 large onion (small diced)
-* Salt
+- Salt
-* 75g or 1 1/2c panko breadcrumbs
+- 75g or 1 1/2c panko breadcrumbs
-* 85g or 1/3c buttermilk
+- 85g or 1/3c buttermilk
-* 450g or 1lb 90/10 ground beef
+- 450g or 1lb 90/10 ground beef
-* 450g or 1lb 90/10 ground pork
+- 450g or 1lb 90/10 ground pork
-* 2 eggs + 1 yolk
+- 2 eggs + 1 yolk
-* 3 cloves garlic, finely minced
+- 3 cloves garlic, finely minced
-* 15g or 1Tbsp worcestershire
+- 15g or 1Tbsp worcestershire
-* 15g or 1Tbsp dijon mustard
+- 15g or 1Tbsp dijon mustard
-* 2g 1 1/4tsp poultry seasoning
+- 2g 1 1/4tsp poultry seasoning
-* 3g or 1 1/3tsp black pepper
+- 3g or 1 1/3tsp black pepper
-* 12g or 2tsp salt
+- 12g or 2tsp salt

 ### Instructions
 Preheat medium saute pan over medium, add a long squeeze of olive oil, followed by onions and a pinch of salt.
 Stir and cook until softened, about 5min.
 Move onions to a bowl and set aside.